alexandroid000/alexandroid000.github.io/_pages/about.md

  in the Electrical and Computer Engineering Department at Cornell University.

+My research agenda focuses on planning, control, and design of mobile robotic systems for applications in environmental monitoring, micro-robotics, and object manipulation.
+I aim to design systems that are minimal, in terms of the sensing, actuation, and computational requirements, but still have provable guarantees on performance and robustness.

 [My CV is here](files/NillesCV.pdf).
 You can see some of my current projects on [Google Scholar](https://scholar.google.com/citations?user=3AvC70UAAAAJ&hl=en) and [my github](https://github.com/alexandroid000).